Marian Mihail: Managerial career

 In December 2017, Mihail was named the new manager of Vietnamese top flight side FLC Thanh Hóa, replacing Ljubomir "Lupko" Petrović of Serbia.
 His first competitive match as manager of the team was on 23 January 2018, when FLC Thanh Hóa defeated hosts Eastern AA of Hong Kong 4-2 in the second qualifying round of the 2018 AFC Champions League.
 In the next round, they were eliminated from the competition by the South Korean giants and two-time Asian Champions League winners Suwon Samsung Bluewings, in an away match played at the Suwon World Cup Stadium, South Korea on 30 January 2018.
 The Vietnamese club then took part in the 2018 AFC Cup, Asia's secondary club football tournament, where they joined Bali United from Indonesia, Yangon United from Myanmar and Global Cebu from Philippines in Group G. Their first game was a 1-0 home win against Global Cebu on 10 February 2018.
 After failing to reach the knockout stage of the 2018 AFC Cup, Mihail left the club by mutual consent in April 2018.

 Following a period as a football pundit on television and a lecturer at the Romanian FA Coaching School (SFA) during the pandemic, Mihail returned to coaching on 27 April 2023, signining a one-year contract as manager of Indonesian top flight side PSS Sleman.
 Under Mihail's guidance, PSS Sleman made a good start to the 2023-24 BRI Liga 1 season with a 1-0 win away to Bali United, the representative of Indonesia at the 2023-24 AFC Champions League, followed by a 2-2 draw at home with neighbors and rivals Persis Solo.

 In February 2024, Mihail signed a one-and-a-half-year contract as manager of United City FC (formerly Ceres-Negros), the most successful club in Filipino football, with four consecutive titles.
 His first competitive game in charge was a 2-0 loss to the current champions Kaya FC-Iloilo on the opening day of the season, followed by a 3-1 win against Army FC.
 A few months later, United City FC has officially announced their withdrawal from the 2024-25 Philippines Football League season due to financial issues, and all players were released from their contracts immediately.

+In August 2024, Mihail signed a one-year contract with the Philippines top-tier club Maharlika Manila FC as their new head coach.
+In February 2025, Mihail officially parted ways with the club after the Taiwan-based organization F.C.
+Vikings fully acquired the Filipino club by January 2025 and the ownership changed.

+In February 2026, Mihail returned to the Indonesian top-tier by signing a contract as head coach of struggling club PSBS Biak.
+His first competitive game in charge was a 1-1 draw away against their rivals, Persis Solo.